Census Dots

 Black

-Of the 1,888 places in Pennsylvania, New Berlin is the 1092nd most populous.
+New Berlin is ranked the 1121st most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Berlin was ranked the 1092nd most populous place in the 2020 Census.

 New Berlin's White Population